Venn: Resource Management for Collaborative Learning Jobs: Resource Scheduling in

-\paragraph{Tradeoff between scheduling delay and response collection.} Jointly optimizing scheduling delay and response collection time is non-trivial.
-Intuitively, to reduce the average scheduling delay, it is desirable to promptly assign each device upon check-in to one eligible job.
-On the other hand, since the response collection time is usually determined by the final responding device among the target number of participants, it can be minimized by mitigating stragglers and cherry picking ideal devices to jobs.
-However, such an approach takes a longer time to acquire a certain number of qualified devices, leading to longer scheduling delay.
+\paragraph{Tradeoff between scheduling delay and response collection.} Minimizing scheduling delay often conflicts with minimizing response collection time.
+Assigning devices quickly reduces delay but may involve slower devices, increasing response time, since the response collection time is usually determined by the final responding device among the target number of participants.
+Waiting for faster devices, however, reduces response time at the cost of higher delay.